Introduction

 A more diversified approach

-Bill's analysis was focused on just the U.S. market.
+Bill's analysis focused only on the U.S. market.
 What if we introduce a more global approach?

 Let's start with a 60% developed market (global in the screenshot below means only developed and not emerging markets) and a 40% global bond portfolio.